rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * Goals: Read and apply _Style_.
 Read daily and reflect more on articles I read.
 Comment on working at the Obermann center.
 Inbox zero.
+* Wrote software, such as the schedule maker.
+* One [particularly concise musing](busses-bussing) that I spent some time editing into shape, cutting words and senteces.
+I wish I'd kep the history.

 On particular dates
 -------------------